atifwaqar/4dcosmetics/README.md

 ### Diagnostics overlay

-A developer diagnostics overlay can be toggled with `?debug=1` when running locally.
-It exposes basic page data for quick inspection and is disabled in production builds.
+A lightweight diagnostics overlay is available for development.

+- Enable with the `?debug=1` query parameter or the `Ctrl+Alt+D` keyboard shortcut.
+- Displays counts of loaded products/categories, current route info, canonical URL, and breadcrumb JSON-LD.
+- Press <kbd>Escape</kbd> or the close button to dismiss; focus returns to the toggle button.
+- The overlay container carries a `data-noindex` attribute and is omitted from production builds.